-The CY7C1512JV18 has a port select input for each port.
+The CY7C1412JV18 has a port select input for each port.
 This enables for easy depth expansion.
 Both port selects are sampled on the rising edge of the positive input clock only (K).
 Each port select input can deselect the specified port.
 Deselecting a port does not affect the other port.
-All pending transactions (read and write) are completed before the device is deselected.
+All pending transactions (read and write) are completed prior to the device being deselected.